Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Numerical results

 \section{Numerical results}

 In Fig.~\ref{fig:err_com_deu}, we show an estimate of systematic and statistical uncertainties of the light-cone PDF, taking the dibaryon result on the ensemble C32P29 as an example.
 The systematic uncertainties mainly have four sources.
 The first is the $\lambda$ extrapolation.
-We take the difference between the results with two fit ranges, $\{P_z=2.95~\mathrm{GeV}:\lambda \geq 11aP_z, P_z=3.69~\mathrm{GeV}:\lambda \geq 11aP_z,P_z=4.43~\mathrm{GeV}:\lambda \geq 11aP_z\}$ and $\{P_z=2.95~\mathrm{GeV}:\lambda \geq 9aP_z, P_z=3.69~\mathrm{GeV}:\lambda \geq 10aP_z,P_z=4.43~\mathrm{GeV}:\lambda \geq 10aP_z\}$ as an estimate of the systematic uncertainty due to the $\lambda$ extrapolation.
+We take the difference between the results with two fit ranges, $\{P_z=2.95~\mathrm{GeV}:\lambda \geq 11aP_z, P_z=3.69~\mathrm{GeV}:\lambda \geq 11aP_z,P_z=4.43~\mathrm{GeV}:\lambda \geq 11aP_z\}$ and $\{P_z=2.95~\mathrm{GeV}:\lambda \geq 9aP_z, P_z=3.69~\mathrm{GeV}:\lambda \geq 10aP_z,P_z=4.43~\mathrm{GeV}:\lambda \geq 10aP_z\}$, as an estimate of the systematic uncertainty due to the $\lambda$ extrapolation.
 The second is the renormalization scale dependence, estimated by varying the scale from $\sqrt{10}$~GeV to $2$~GeV and taking their difference.
 The third is the uncertainty from momentum extrapolation and we take the difference between results extrapolated to infinite momentum and that given by largest momentum as an estimation.
 The last contribution is from the choice of $z_s$ in the hybrid scheme.
 The error is estimated by calculating the difference between the results at $z_s=0.21$~fm and $z_s=0.105$~fm.

-By comparing the difference between the PDFs of the multi-baryon system and the sum of a proton and a neutron, we can obtain information about the interaction between the baryons inside a nucleus.
-However, the difference in the definitions of momentum fraction $x$ makes it difficult to do the comparison directly.
-For a free nucleon the momentum fraction is defined as $x$ = $\frac{p}{P_{z}^{nucleon}}$ , where $p$ and $P_{z}^{nucleon}$ represent the longitudinal momenta of the parton and the nucleon, respectively.
-For a multi-nucleon system with each of the $N$ nucleons carrying the same momentum, the momentum fraction is defined as $x'=\frac{p}{NP_{z}^{nucleon}}$.
-Therefore, before doing the comparison, we have to rescale the PDF of a multi-nucleon system.
-Given that $x=Nx'$, the PDF after rescaling $q^{rescale}(x)$ can be related by the previous one $q(x')$ by
+By comparing the differences between the PDFs of the multibaryon system and the sum of a proton and a neutron, we can obtain information about the interaction between the baryons inside a nucleus.
+For a free nucleon the distribution $q(x)$ is a function of $x=\frac{p}{P_z}=\frac{p}{P_{z}^{n}}$ , where $p$ and $P_{z}^{n}$ represent the momentum of the parton and the nucleon, respectively.
+For a multinucleon system with each of the $N$ nucleons carrying the same momentum, the distribution is a function of $x=\frac{p}{P_z}=\frac{p}{NP_{z}^{n}}$.
+The different definitions of $x$ in a single nucleon and in a multinucleon system prevent us from comparing their distributions directly.
+To facilitate the comparison, we rescale the distribution of multinucleon system into $q^r(x')$, where $x'=Nx=\frac{p}{P_z^n}$.
+The distribution after rescaling $q^{r}(x')$ can be related by the previous one $q(x)$ by

 where $C$ is a normalization factor.
 From that